By-election results 2019: LDF's Mani C Kappan wins Pala constituency by over 2000 votes

 Kappan will succeed his namesake and former finance minister K.M.
 Mani.
 Pala, a traditional Congress bastion, had backed Kerala Congress (M) supremo Mani for more than five decades until his death on April 9 this year.

 Meanwhile, the Kerala CM Pinarayi Vijayan hailed verdict in Pala.
-"It is big victory for us.
+"It is a big victory for us.
 The state government will continue to introduce people friendly measures" he said in Thiruvananthapuram.

 Kerala's Pala Assembly seat, which fell vacant after Kerala Congress (M) veteran K M Mani died in April, recorded a 71.41 percent turnout.